fetchai/agents-tac/docs/sections/trading_phase.rst

 Handle unexpected disconnection
 --------------------------------

-A trading agent can request from the controller agent her current state in the game with the :class:`~tac.platform.protocol.GetStateUpdate` message.
+A trading agent can request from the controller agent her current state in the game with the :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.GET_STATE_UPDATE`.